tmtsoftware/csw/docs/src/main/commons/create-component.md

 When the supervisor actor receives `Initialized` message from the Top Level Actor after successful initialization, it registers itself with the Location Service and transitions the component to `Running` state.
 Running state signifies that the component is accessible via the Location Service, which allows other entities to communicate with it by sending commands via messages.
 Any commands received by the Supervisor actor will be forwarded to the Top Level Actor for processing.

+@@@ note { title=Note }
+The component **should be ready** for operation after successfully leaving the `initialize` handler and entering `Running`.
+A component should ready to process **any** command after initialization and must not require specific commands to be issued by users in order to become ready.
+@@@

 ### RunningOffline